dmar-bonn/neu-nbv/README.md

 Liren Jin, Xieyuanli Chen, Julius Rückin, Marija Popovic<br>
 University of Bonn

-This repository contains the implementation of our paper "NeU-NBV: Next Best View Planning Using Uncertainty Estimation in Image-Based Neural Rendering" accepted to IROS2023.
+This repository contains the implementation of our paper "NeU-NBV: Next Best View Planning Using Uncertainty Estimation in Image-Based Neural Rendering" accepted to IROS 2023.

 ## Abstract